luczeng/MotionBlur/readme.md

 - We use Torch and python3.
 For managing learning runs, we use mlflow with Neptune.

 # Usage
-- For inference, edit or copy the configuration file in libs/configs run:
+- For inference, edit or copy the configuration file in libs/configs and run:

 ```